ONLYOFFICE/snap-documentserver/README.md

 ## Running ONLYOFFICE Document Server

-Once the installation is over, it will be avalible at [http://localhost](http://localhost)
+Once the installation is over, ONLYOFFICE Document Server will be avalible at [http://localhost](http://localhost)

 You can check status of ONLYOFFICE Document Server [here](http://localhost/welcome)